top of page

 The verb 'derail' has an etymology that reflects its meaning quite vividly.
 It is formed by combining two words: 'de' and 'rail.'
 The word 'rail' refers to the tracks or rails upon which trains or vehicles run.
 The addition of the prefix 'de,' meaning 'off' or 'away from,' to 'rail' creates the word 'derail,' which accurately conveys the idea of causing something, such as a train, vehicle, project, or plan, to veer off course or deviate from its intended path by coming off the rails.
 The word 'derail' has maintained a straightforward and intuitive connection to the concept of going off track or losing alignment with the designated path, making it a fitting term for describing such occurrences.

-Quiz: Find the meaning of the verb derail:
+Find the correct meaning of the verb derail:

 Try Again!